pad

 Part two is a "true story that hasn't happened yet."
 An old man finds his old airplane in England, of all places, and brings it home to Arizona against all odds.
 The descriptions of the trip come from Dale's research and planning to actually make the trip himself.
 Imagine trying to cross an ocean in an airplane that, fully loaded with fuel for 45 hours, only weighs about a ton, and can only fly 80 miles per hour in the first few hours after takeoff.
 Take care of physiological needs before beginning chapter 13, because you'll read the last thirty pages without taking a break.

-This book is a treasure, stuffed with maps and charts and 50-year-old pictures taken by our intrepid aviators.
-All of the graphics make the file huge, but it is well worth waiting out the download time on this one.
+This book is a treasure, stuffed with maps and charts and pictures taken by our intrepid aviators.
+All of the graphics make the pdf file relatively large.
 You'll have a true gem, a document with historical as well as entertainment value-- an insight into youthful enthusiasm at the close of World War II, a window on a culture that is foreign to modern "American" understanding, and two gripping adventure tales that will keep you turning the pages at a frenzied pace.
 Part one benefits from Dale's perspective of 50 plus years since the events, as well as comments directly lifted from Dale's mother's diary, and the detailed log kept by "Jug" during the trip itself.
 Part two is quite literally fiction built on the foundation of fact-- as Dale calls it, "a true story that hasn't happened yet."

 One reader commented: